Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 • Have previously had a pressure ulcer

-• Pain preventing movement / hindering re positioning
+• Pain preventing movement / hindering repositioning

-• Have medical devices in place
+• Have a medical device in place

 • If you are taking multiple medications